 What you must do before international travel: The most important thing before leaving or entering the country is knowing your rights.
 These rights can vary for each traveler, depending on the type of visa they have.

 Yegani is urging people to speak with an attorney before traveling so you know exactly what your rights are.
 Also, if you are detained by an agent while entering the U.S., you should tell them that you would like to speak to a lawyer.
-Click here to learn more about what’s changed for international travelers.

 2. Trusting public Wi-Fi